Joshua Tree National Park

 If you prefer to avoid the obvious spots (after all, who doesn’t look for an oasis in the desert?), Linda Ly suggests the hikes in Hidden Valley.
 The rock-enclosed valley, once used by cattle ranchers, is now the playground for hikers-turned-climbers who love scrambling among boulders.
 “It's truly a natural playground, as you climb up and over what look like stacks of giant building blocks,” Linda explains.
 The one-mile Hidden Valley Trail loop is one designated option but adventurers are encouraged to safely explore off-trail on-foot here.

-DAY 3: Wildflowers at Black Rock Canyon
+Day Three: Wildflowers at Black Rock Canyon

 The busiest season at Joshua Tree is spring, when rains cause this landscape to erupt with much-welcomed color.
 “Spring is my favorite time of year to head to Joshua Tree because of all the wildflowers that are in bloom.
 Desert sunflowers, Indian paintbrush, and wild hyacinth bring beautiful pops of color,” Linda says.
 “I especially love when the cacti are flowering – my favorite flowers are the large fuchsia flowers on beavertail cacti.
 They look almost tropical.”